 Effective Date of this Policy: July 1, 2020

-Bayani Law (“We” or “Us”) (“we,” “us,” or “our”) offer services and products (collectively, “Services”) to our customers, website visitors, and users (“you”).
+Bayani Law Group (“We” or “Us”) (“we,” “us,” or “our”) offer services and products (collectively, “Services”) to our customers, website visitors, and users (“you”).
 We also own this website, bayanilaw.com (the “Site”), to help us provide these Services to you.
 We sometimes collect Personal Information to provide information and Services that you request, and to better understand our customer’s wants and needs.
 Personal Information is information that specifically identifies an individual.
 Personal Information can include, but is not limited to, your name, address, e-mail address, phone number, and credit card information.
 Personal Information also includes the specific types of information defined under locally applicable law.

 This Policy applies only to Personal Information collected through the Site and does not apply to any other data or information collected by us online or offline except to the extent this Policy is expressly referenced or incorporated into such other Services, such as by internet link on a website or presentation or display to Users.